 - 19% of respondents said they’ve ghosted an employer during the hiring process (Employ, 2022).

-- Workers’ top conditions from employers include higher compensation (67% of respondents), flexibility and autonomy (49%), and long-term job security (47%) (Employ, 2022).
+- Workers’ top requested conditions from employers include higher compensation (67% of respondents), flexibility and autonomy (49%), and long-term job security (47%) (Employ, 2022).

-- praise, respect, and recognition (39% named these as what they most want)
+- Praise, respect, and recognition (39% named these as what they most want)

 - 100% remote work (31%)

-- promotions (26%)
+- Promotions (26%)

-- learning and development opportunities (26%)
+- Learning and development opportunities (26%) (Employ, 2022)

-- Up from 38% of respondents in 2021, 53% of respondents in 2022 said compensation was a top consideration in deciding to accept a job offer (Employ, 2022).
+- 53% of respondents say compensation is a top consideration in deciding to accept a job offer (Employ, 2022).

-- In 2022, respondents reported the top reasons for declining a job offer in the past 12 months as compensation (38% of respondents), location (27%), and no flexibility to work remotely (22%) (Employ, 2022).
+- In 2022, applicants reported the top reasons for declining a job offer are compensation (38% of respondents), location (27%), and no flexibility to work remotely (22%) (Employ, 2022).

 - 56% of tech workers want flexibility and autonomy (9% higher than other industries)